monk-ee/SplunkAppforAWSBilling/README.md

         -p, --port          The port to post events to.
         -s, --serverport    The server to post events to.

-You don't need to stop splunk for this script to run.
+You don't need to stop Splunk for this script to run.

 ### Contributors